 The Credit Agreement contains financial covenants that require (i) commencing with the fiscal quarter ending June 30, 2019, compliance with a maximum leverage ratio test set at 2.50 to 1.00 as of the last day of each fiscal quarter, (ii) commencing with the fiscal quarter ending June 30, 2019, compliance with an interest coverage ratio test set at not more than 2.75 to 1.00 as of the last day of each fiscal quarter, (iii) if the leverage ratio as of the end of any fiscal quarter is greater than 2.00 to 1.00 and the amount outstanding under the Canadian Facility at any time during such fiscal quarter was greater than \$0, compliance as of the end of such fiscal quarter with a Canadian asset coverage ratio test of at least 1.00 to 1.00 and (iv) if the leverage ratio as of the end of any fiscal quarter is greater than 2.00 to 1.00 and the amount outstanding under the U.S. Facility at any time during such fiscal quarter was greater than \$0, compliance as of the end of such fiscal quarter with a U.S. asset coverage ratio test of at least 1.00 to 1.00.
-As of March 31, 2020, we were in compliance with these financial covenants.
+As of June 30, 2020, we were in compliance with these financial covenants.
 The Credit Agreement also contains customary affirmative and negative covenants, including, among other things, restrictions on the creation of liens, the incurrence of indebtedness, investments, dividends and other restricted payments, dispositions and transactions with affiliates.
 The Credit Agreement also includes customary events of default for facilities of this type (with customary grace periods, as applicable).
 If an event of default occurs, the lenders under each of the U.S. Facility and the Canadian Facility may elect (after the expiration of any applicable notice or grace periods) to declare all outstanding borrowings under such facility, together with accrued and unpaid interest and other amounts payable thereunder, to be immediately due and payable.
 The lenders under each of the U.S. Facility and the Canadian Facility also have the right upon an event of default thereunder to terminate any commitments they have to provide further borrowings under such facility.
 Further, following an event of default under either of the U.S. Facility and the Canadian Facility, the lenders under the applicable facility will have the right to proceed against the collateral granted to them to secure such facility.

 We believe that our cash on hand, cash flows from operations and potential borrowings under our Senior Secured Credit Facility will be sufficient to fund our capital expenditures and liquidity requirements for the next twelve months.
-However, if the depressed market conditions, primarily related to the COVID-19 pandemic on the demand for oil, customer spending and the resulting demand for the Company's products and services continues, it will have a material negative impact on the Company's financial performance, which current internal projections indicate would result in noncompliance with the Credit Agreement's leverage ratio covenant and thus a default under the Credit Agreement in late 2020.
-In the event of a default, the lenders may elect to declare all outstanding borrowings under the facility immediately due and payable.
-The Company is currently engaged with its lenders regarding possible amendments to the Credit Agreement, including a replacement facility.
-In addition, the Company has taken actions to enhance its liquidity to allow for sufficient cash availability to repay borrowings under the Senior Secured Credit Facility should they become due following an event of default.
-However, we can make no assurances that the current actions taken by the Company will provide us with enough liquidity in the future if the current economic decline worsens.
+However, if the depressed market conditions, including reduced demand for oil, lower customer spending and the resulting low level of demand for our products and services continue, it will have a material negative impact on our financial performance.
+We can make no assurances that the current actions taken by us will provide us with enough liquidity in the future if the current economic environment worsens.